Writers Night Out…!

 So, save the date – Wednesday, September 21st, 7 pm.
 And if you are a SDWG member with a book published in 2015 or 2016 (fiction, poetry, nonfiction) and would like to participate, please contact: firstname.lastname@example.org

 Saturday, October 15, 10:30 a.m., Lilly Library, Florence, MA – Novelist Judith Frank offers a Craft Workshop on Writing Dialogue.

-November 12, 10:30 a.m. to noon, Westhampton Library, Westhampton, MA – Panel of local presses (including Levellers, Slate Roof, and the University of Massachusetts Press) will discuss book publication opportunities.
+November 12, 10:30 a.m. to noon, Westhampton Library, Westhampton, MA – Panel of local presses (including Levellers, Slate Roof, and Green Writers) will discuss book publication opportunities.